 Standard well decommissioning procedures required by San Bernardino County and the California Water Resources Department would be followed for the decommissioning of all wells (including remediation and monitoring).
-This would typically include perforating the well casing and filling the well with cement grout.
+This would typically generally include either perforating the well casing and filling the well with cement grout or overdrilling the well.
+With overdrilling, a drill rig (e.g., rotosonic, hollow stem auger, mud rotary) is used to drill out the entire length of well casing and associated well materials such as cement grout, bentonite seal, and filter pack sand.
+The diameter of the drill string is usually a couple inches greater than the original borehole to ensure all well materials are removed by this technique.
+The open borehole created by overdrilling is backfilled with sealing materials, typically cement grout, to effectively seal the hole and complete the decommissioning process.
+A support truck is required to supply the drill rig with necessary materials, including lengths of drill casing.
 Typically, the top 5 feet of casing (including the concrete vault, any above-grade monument or concrete pad and protective bollards) is removed during decommissioning, usually by excavating an area large enough and deep enough to allow workers to enter the excavation.
-The soil excavated from the hole would typically be placed back in the hole as backfill; imported fill or other appropriate material would be added to the excavation to reach existing grade.
+The surficial soil excavated from the hole would typically be placed back in the hole shallow excavation as backfill; imported fill or other appropriate material would be added to the excavation to reach existing grade.
 The maximum area around a well that may be disturbed for excavation and restoration activities is estimated to be approximately 50 feet in diameter.

-Typical equipment that may be used for decommissioning injection and extraction wells includes backhoes, dump trucks, front loaders, cement trucks or trailers, and/or pump service trucks.
+Typical equipment that may be used for decommissioning injection and extraction wells includes drill rigs, support vehicles, backhoes, dump trucks, front loaders, cement trucks or trailers, and/or pump service trucks.
 The length of time required to decommission the injection and extraction wells is anticipated to be between 1 day and 2 weeks per well depending on the location, depth, and size of the well.
 Some vegetation clearance may be necessary to accommodate equipment for the decommissioning activities.